 Copyright registration improves a creator’s ability to control the reproduction, sale, and licensing of his work.
 A single piece of creative work can be used to generate multiple income streams.
 A novel can be published as a book, serialized, licensed as a film or turned into a television series, for example.
 The rights that separate into those revenue streams are secured by a copyright registration.
 The Copyright Office can be used as a repository for assignment of those rights and as a means of locating the individual responsible for negotiating those rights for a particular property.
 The same is true for registrations of visual arts.
 None of those things has anything to do with litigation and each is a benefit of having a federal copyright registration.

 A copyright registration turns intangible intellectual property rights into something tangible—the expression of an idea in your work becomes a piece of paper that serves as a record of ownership.
 Something that can be put into a safe deposit box to secure an inheritance of those revenue streams under a will.
 Just like personal property, the intellectual property embodied in a copyright registration can be bequeathed to your heirs.

 Registration is Not Just For U.S. Citizens

-If you are a citizen or resident of a country that is a signatory to the Berne Convention, then you can register your work with the U.S. Copyright Office and gain the all of the benefits offered by U.S. Copyright law.
-Also, if your work is first published in the U.S. or in a Berne Convention country, it can be registered with the Copyright Office and benefit from the protections offered by U.S. Copyright law.
+If you are a citizen or resident of a country that is a signatory to the Berne Convention and you sell your work in the US, then you can register your work with the U.S. Copyright Office and gain the all of the benefits offered by U.S. Copyright law.
+Also, if your work is first published in the U.S. or in a Berne Convention country regardless of your citizenship, it can be registered with the Copyright Office and benefit from the protections offered by U.S. Copyright law.
 Simply put, any work that is protected by U.S. Copyright law can be registered with the Copyright Office.